 When setting up the modlet, I am asked for a WEP authorization and/or password

-The two most common forms of WiFi network security are WPA/WPA2 & WEP.
-If you are prompted for WEP authentication it means your router supports WEP and you will need to enter the following information in order for your WiFi modlet to communicate with your home WiFi network:
+The two most common forms of WiFi network security are WPA/WPA2 and WEP.
+If you are prompted for WEP authentication it means your router supports WEP and you will need to enter the following information for your WiFi modlet to communicate with your home WiFi network: